AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/dev-reports/create-qual-cohort-analysis.md

 ## How does that differ from the normal `cohort` builder? {#different}

 The [`Cohort Analysis Builder`](../dev-reports/cohort-rpt-bldr.md) is optimized for grouping cohorts using a time-based characteristic.
-This is great for analyses focusing on a specific segment of user (i.e., all users who were acquired via a paid search campaign).
+This is great for analyses focusing on a specific segment of user (for example, all users who were acquired via a paid search campaign).
 In the `Cohort Analysis Builder`, you can (1) focus in on that specific user group, and (2) `cohort` on a date (like their first order date).

 However, if you want to analyze the cohort behavior of multiple user segments in the same cohort report (`paid` search versus `organic` search vs direct traffic, perhaps?), this more advanced analysis can be constructed in the `Report Builder`.